Cover Songs Better Than The Original Version

 Valerie

-In her tragically short career, British singer Amy Winehouse established herself as a hugely talented songwriter across numerous genres including soul, jazz, and R'n'B. But the London native was also an exceptional interpreter of other people's songs, as was immediately apparent on her debut album, 2003's "Frank," which included stellar renditions of two jazz classics: Eddie Jefferson's "Moody's Mood For Love," and "(There Is) No Greater Love," written by Isham Jones and Marty Symes.
-And as People notes, in live sessions Winehouse cast her net wider, covering everyone from The Rolling Stones to The Specials.
+In her tragically short career, British singer Amy Winehouse established herself as a hugely talented songwriter across numerous genres including soul, jazz, and R&B. But the London native was also an exceptional interpreter of other people's songs.
+This was immediately apparent on her debut album, 2003's "Frank," which included stellar renditions of two jazz classics: Eddie Jefferson's "Moody's Mood For Love," and "(There Is) No Greater Love," written by Isham Jones and Marty Symes.
+And as People notes, in live sessions, Winehouse cast her net wider, covering everyone from the Rolling Stones to the Specials.

 Advertisement

-But Winehouse's finest cover arguably came with her as a feature artist, when she provided guest vocals on Mick Ronson's version of "Valerie," a cover of a 2006 single by Liverpool indie rockers The Zutons.
-Though the single was originally a Top 10 hit for The Zutons on release, Winehouse's version the following year got to No. 2, and thereafter became one of her signature songs.
-As Zuton's songwriter Dave McCabe told Manchester Evening News in 2019, though many Winehouse fans may today be unaware that the song is a cover, the singer certainly made it her own.
+But Winehouse's finest cover arguably came with her as a feature artist, when she provided guest vocals on Mick Ronson's version of "Valerie," a cover of a 2006 single by Liverpool indie rockers the Zutons.
+Though the single was a top 10 hit for the group on release, Winehouse's version got to No. 2 the following year, and thereafter it became one of her signature songs.
+As utons songwriter Dave McCabe told Manchester Evening News in 2019, though many Winehouse fans may be unaware that the song is a cover, the singer certainly made it her own.
 "It's the biggest compliment in the world to have Amy Winehouse cover your song and for it to become massive," McCabe said.
 "She was an unbelievable talent.
 Some people have said to us, 'oh but they stole your song'.
 The honest answer is, I love it.
 Amy absolutely nailed it."

 Advertisement